When it comes to RV road trips, it’s hard to beat visiting some of the best Christmas towns in the U.S.

 In the historic Colonial Williamsburg district, holiday traditions from the 17th and 18th centuries are annually celebrated with authentic costumes (worn by local participants) and era-appropriate, hand-crafted decorations.

 Looking for something a bit more modern?
-You can always head to the holiday experience at Busch Gardens amusement park, where awe-inspiring displays — made up of more than eight million lights — are always a favorite.
+You can always head to Christmas Town at Busch Gardens amusement park, where awe-inspiring displays — made up of more than eight million lights — are always a favorite.

 Fun fact: the local post office receives thousands of letters to Santa each year, and since the early 1900s, a group of volunteers has worked to make sure every letter gets a reply from Santa.